dealingwith/daniel-industries/_writings/funhouse.md

 “Sure.”
 The reply came with a smile.
 They both cared about this special girl.

 Mary went to the bathroom to blow her nose and splash some water on her face.
 When she walked back out into the main room, Jonas was holding the Jazzmaster out, and the crowd had parted, leaving a path to the piano bench.
 She took the bass, walked the bench, and sat, one leg over the other.
 Jonas fiddled with his mic stand for a second and looked at Mary.
 “Let’s go,” she said and smiled.
-He smiled back and said, “Don’t Let Me Down.”
+He smiled back and said, “_Don’t Let Me Down_.”
 They’d never played many Beatles songs, and certainly not that one.
 Mary plucked a couple of notes, leaving out any she wasn’t sure of, and then felt that familiar force move through her arms and into her hands.

 As promised, they played some quieter songs, some deeper cuts.
-They ended with (Don’t Go Back To) Rockville, not one of Mary’s favorite R.E.M. tracks but her favorite off of Reckoning.
+They ended with _(Don’t Go Back To) Rockville_, not one of Mary’s favorite R.E.M. tracks but her favorite off of _Reckoning_.
 The entire room would sing the chorus, leaving the last line--”And waste another year”--to Jonas, after which he would fumble through the short guitar lead.
 He was good but not as good as Mary.
 At least not in that house.

-I know it might sound strange but I believe
+> I know it might sound strange but I believe
-You'll be coming back before too long
+> You'll be coming back before too long

 Every few days for the next month, Mary would ride her bike over to the Funhouse of Music.
 It took her about half an hour on her old banana-seat cruiser.
 If it looked like Jonas was home, she’d knock on the door.
 A couple of times he was, and he and his roommate let Mary hang out while they hung out talking, slowly packed away their things, or leisurely jammed on guitars.
 It felt like they were the last few kids to be picked up from summer camp.
 Then one day the U-Haul was out front, and they were loading furniture and boxes into it.
 Jonas was busy but saw Mary sitting on her bicycle out in the street and waved.
 She waved back, then turned the bicycle and rode away.